lambertbrady/alaska-website/README.md

 I've also used *Flexbox* in places where more traditional layout options are not well-suited.
 The best example of this can be found in the *.gallery* preview section on the Home page, where I stack two flex rows on top of each other.
 Images are then placed inside each row as flex items.
 The main advantage of this is that the width of each image can be easily calculated relative to one another.
 Instead of calculating percentages, I add a *flex-grow* value to each element.
 This strategy also lends itself to responsive design - I can easily change the *flex-flow* from row to column, and update the amount of space each element takes up, depending on screen resolution.

 *Flexbox* is a valuable tool for centering items, as well, especially vertically.
-Rather than the standard hack of moving elements up and then adding the *transform* property, I have added a *.flex-spacer* class to easily center items.
+Rather than the outdated hack of moving elements up and then adding the *transform* property, I have added a *.flex-spacer* class to easily center items.
 This strategy is used in the *#header* section, for example, to vertically center the *.hero-text* element.
 This works especially well because it allows for other elements, such as *.call-button*, to be included dynamically for certain pages, without having to overwrite styles.
 See the [Home page](http://www.lambertwilderness.com/) and [404 page](http://www.lambertwilderness.com/404) for examples.

 ### JavaScript